Barnsley & District Electric Traction Company “Combination Car” Motor Bus No. 5

 Some of the early tramcars operated by Glasgow Corporation were built to a somewhat similar specification.
 Known as “Room and Kitchen cars”, they incorporated a central loading platform with access to an enclosed non-smoking saloon at one end of the tram and another open saloon – equipped with waterproof blinds – for smokers.
 One such car – number 672 – survives and can be seen in the Glasgow Riverside Museum, having been restored to its original condition.

-The Barnsley “combination car” has 27 seats that are accessed via a front entrance and it also features an unusual full-length external luggage area that is accessed by means of a ladder that is located behind the driver’s cab.
+The Barnsley “combination car” has 27 seats that are accessed via a front entrance and it also features an unusual full-length external luggage area on the roof that is accessed by means of a ladder that is located behind the driver’s cab.
 The vehicle also has electric lighting, including inside the saloon, which was another very unusual feature for buses from this era.
 Yet another distinctive feature is that the side windows are removable, the bays being equipped with roller blinds that could be pulled down in wet weather when the windows were not in place.

 Registered HE 12, its chassis was built by Leyland Motors as was the S3 4-cylinder, 5.2 litre petrol engine that generated 30 horse power.
 The engine was also built to the then modern “L” head design with valves on one side and an oil pump that provided forced lubrication.
 Leyland also provided the 4-speed manual “crash” gearbox.
 The bus ran on “electric steel” spoked wheels with solid rubber tyres, which was typical of the era as pneumatic tyres for buses were not introduced until the 1920s.